Coronavirus (COVID-19) policy update for LAs and Partners

 HR and staff communications – Specific COVID-19 staff guidance continues to be updated and circulated on a regular basis.
 We have a robust cascade system in place to ensure every individual is contacted by their line Manger with any updates.
-In addition, there is an all-colleague communication issued daily from our CEO and we are heavily using our internal communications tool which is available remotely.
+In addition, there is an all-colleague communication issued weekly from our CEO and we are heavily using our internal communications tool which is available remotely.

 IT - Our servers are fully operational in a remote environment, with our documents and activities stored within cloud-based facilities.
 Any issues experienced by staff are being raised with the IT Helpdesk, which is run remotely.

 Lettings and viewings – Following guidance from our Local Authority partners on new lettings, we are carrying out virtual tours of our properties which give a realistic walkthrough of the properties available.
 To complete the process, virtual sign ups are now taking place via video conferencing.

 Office – As above, our Main office, Emily House is only accessible for essential operations.
 The reception service is closed to the public.